 A model was developed to solve this equation for the TSS concentration that would yield a C_d that exceeds the water quality objective for that metal.
-The K_D values applied to the model were the maximum and minimum values presented in Allison et al. (2005).
-The water quality objectives were corrected for typical hardness concentrations, 29 - 32 mg/L.
+The Kp values applied to the model were the maximum and minimum values presented in Allison et al. (2005).
+The water quality objectives were corrected for typical hardness concentrations, 29 - 32 mg/L. The results from this model are discussed in the Results section.